 Why You Should Repair Disk Permissions in macOS

 The files and folders on your Mac each have an associated set of permissions.
-In addition, most of the things you install in your Mac are installed from package files, which also store other files that don’t take too much space on your hard disk.
+In addition, most of the things you install on your Mac are installed from package files, which also store other files that don’t take up too much space on your hard disk.